alepintaudi/music-generation/README.md

 ### The Model

+### Motivation

+In this third experiment we tried to solve the issues found during the second experiment.
+The biggest problem found previously is the monotony of the generated output sequence (same note repeated over and over), we decided to try to solve it moving towards a more standard Sequence to Sequence network.

+Here the decoder was finally generating a sequence of the same length as the one sent to the encoder.

+### The Model

 **Encoder**

 The encoder is made of 2 LSTM layers having 512 neurons each with a dropout layer in between them.

-A linear transformation is then applied to reduce fdimensionality to 256

-It follows an activation function used for transforming the summed weighted input from the node into the activation of the node or output for that input.
+We then have a decoder with a first fully connected layer that reduces dimensionality to 256, and then an activation function and dropout before the final fully connected layer that reduces the dimensionality to the input size of the piano roll.

-A dropout layer is then added before applying a Cross Entropy Loss function to the results.
+Cross-Entropy Loss function is finally applied to the results.

     class Seq2Seq(nn.Module):
     def **init**(self, input_dim, rnn_dim=512, rnn_layers=2):